uldtot/wcioShop/README.md

 Not right now.

 #### Where is the SQL?
-SQL is on its way.
-SQL will be available when i have fixed specific parts
+SQL structure and demo content can be found in SQL.

 #### How do i make my own theme?
 In the directory /templates/ you will find a theme called default.
 This is a bootstrap theme you can edit if you want.
 TO make your own theme you need to know how Smarty template engine works (Not hard at all).
 Here is a link for the Smarty template engine documentation: https://www.smarty.net/documentation